 Decrements in real time.
-A SIGALRM signal is delivered when this timer expires.
+A SIGALRM signal is delivered to the process when this timer expires.

-Decrements in process virtual time.
-It runs only when the process is executing.
-A SIGVTALRM signal is delivered when it expires.
+Decrements in lightweight process (lwp) virtual time.
+It runs only when the calling lwp is executing.
+A SIGVTALRM signal is delivered to the calling lwp when it expires.

-Decrements both in process virtual time and when the system is running on behalf of the process.
+Decrements both in lightweight process (lwp) virtual time and when the system is running on behalf of the lwp.
 It is designed to be used by interpreters in statistically profiling the execution of interpreted programs.
-Each time the ITIMER_PROF timer expires, the SIGPROF signal is delivered.
+Each time the ITIMER_PROF timer expires, the SIGPROF signal is delivered to the calling lwp.
 Because this signal may interrupt in-progress functions, programs using this timer must be prepared to restart interrupted functions.

 Decrements in real time.
 It is designed to be used for real-time profiling of multithreaded programs.
 Each time the ITIMER_REALPROF timer expires, one counter in a set of counters maintained by the system for each lightweight process (lwp) is incremented.
 The counter corresponds to the state of the lwp at the time of the timer tick.
 All lwps executing in user mode when the timer expires are interrupted into system mode.
 When each lwp resumes execution in user mode, if any of the elements in its set of counters are non-zero, the SIGPROF signal is delivered to the lwp.
 The SIGPROF signal is delivered before any other signal except SIGKILL.
 This signal does not interrupt any in-progress function.
 A siginfo structure, defined in <sys/siginfo.h>, is associated with the delivery of the SIGPROF signal, and includes the following members: